Tips for Keeping Trees and Shrubs Healthy- horticulturist and gardening expert

-Water new plantings thoroughly and often enough to keep the root ball and soil beyond moist.
+Water new tree and shrub plantings thoroughly and often enough to keep the root ball and soil beyond moist.
 Check newly planted trees growing in well-drained soils twice a week and those in heavy clay soils once a week.
+Potted trees and shrubs are often grown in soilless potting mix.
+This often dries out more quickly than the surrounding soil.
+You may need to water the root ball more often than the surrounding soil to compensate.
 Even established trees benefit from proper watering during dry periods.
 Water thoroughly whenever the top 4 to 6 inches of soil are crumbly and slightly moist.

 Soak the area under and six feet beyond the branch spread as tree roots go 2 to 5 times the height of the tree away from its trunk.
 Water the area under and several feet beyond the area covered by the shrubs.